somethingindependent/thewright-site/_includes/schedule.md

 ### Wednesday 5/2 at 7pm
 Explore our new home in Golden with social events and specials hosted by friends new and old.
 Get to know the members of The Wright community and see what makes them unique.

-## PRODUCT GALLERY
+## AWARD NIGHT
 ### Thursday 5/3 at 5:30pm
-Ahead of Award Night, get a first look at the contenders who will be vying for the 2018 prize.
-Get to know their founders, hear their stories, and explore their products with hands-on demos.
+Join us at the Product Gallery to get a first look at the contenders who are vying for the 2018 prize.
+Get to know their founders, hear their stories and explore their project with hands-on demos.

-## AWARD NIGHT
-### Thursday 5/3 at 6:30pm
 The culminating event of The Wright, Award Night features the first-time public screening of 90-second videos produced and submitted by each of the contenders.
 As part of their selection, each company is charged with conveying through video their vision, their mission and their inspiration.
 The debut of the contender videos is followed by the announcement of three finalists who take the stage together and face a rapid-fire Q&A session from a panel of judges.
 The judges, in turn, are tasked with selecting the winner and presenting the $5,000 prize.
 For 2018, Award Night is being hosted in partnership with Colorado School of Mines at Lockridge Arena.

 <span class="disclaimer">